tomjoht/tomjoht.github.io/_posts/2021/7/2021-07-07-basketball-strategies-applicability-to-tech-comm.md

 ## 4. Dribble penetration

 The dribble penetration strategy involves a guard penetrating into the paint to collapse the defenders on him, at which point he passes to an open shooter.
 There's a gravity that happens around the ball &mdash; a gravity that pulls in other defenders, especially as you get closer to the hoop.
 Trae Young constantly does this by getting into the paint and then, when others come to help on defense, he lobs it to Capela for the dunk.
-Here are highlights from Luca Doncic playing for his Olympic team (Slovenia).
-Watch how Luca drives a bit, draws defenders on him, and then passes to the open teammate to shoot.
+Luca drives a bit, draws defenders on him, and then passes to the open teammate to shoot.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/PFfY_s6IX2Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Chris Paul has this down to a science, creating the offense based on options that result from this pick and roll &mdash; see [Chris Paul's Pick & Roll Game Broken Down to a Science](https://www.youtube.com/watch?v=v_D_2eDsQfk).